-What Can a Handyman Do in Lexington, Kentucky?
+What Can a Handyman Do Without a License in Lexington, Kentucky?

 In Lexington (Fayette County), Kentucky does not issue a single statewide “general contractor/handyman license” for typical small repair and home-improvement work; licensing is mostly trade-specific (electrical, plumbing, HVAC) and/or handled by local governments for contractor registration and permits.
 A handyman can usually perform non-structural, non-trade work (painting, drywall patching, trim, minor repairs), but electrical/plumbing/HVAC work generally requires state or local trade licensing and permits.
 Lexington-Fayette also uses local occupational licensing/tax registration for businesses operating in the city/county.